LiskArchive/lisk-sdk/protocol-specs/generators/dpos_random_seed_generation/README.md

 #### Input

-- numberOfBlocksPerRound: Number of rounds per blocks
+- blocksPerRound: Number of rounds per blocks
 - blocks: Blocks of at least last 3 rounds

 #### Output